Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 0.61

+- \[
 - \[PRP\] (Vault75) 19F927 needs moved upwards to stop clipping into the neighboring tunnel.
-Tune 1E340B, 221215, 1A8BA8 (reapply in this case, leftover from the UF4OP update) Z pos to appease umbra.
+Apply 1E340B, 221215, 1A8BA8 XLRT for previs exclude.

 0.60